Tanvir-Mahamood/64bit-Kitchen/README.md

 The platform also provides an administrative panel for managing the restaurant's operations, including menu items, orders, and user interactions.
 The website has two main interfaces: the User Panel and the Admin Panel, each with distinct functionalities to ensure seamless interaction between users and administrators.

+The project is built using PHP with [PDO](https://www.php.net/manual/en/book.pdo.php) for secure and flexible database interactions.
+Additionally, it includes an advanced query system, allowing admins to retrieve specific data dynamically, and PDF generation using [Dompdf](https://github.com/dompdf/dompdf/releases) for exporting query results.

 ## Technologies Used
 1. Frontend: